Can Large Language Models Adequately Perform Symbolic Reasoning Over Time Series?: SymbolBench Reasoning Framework

 \subsection{Proposal Generation}

-\textbf{LLM-as-Predictor.} To leverage the knowledge embedded in LLMs, recent studies have explored the direct generation of equations.
-In this work, we frame this approach as \textit{LLM-as-Predictor}.
-To thoroughly assess both the capabilities of LLMs and the impact of iterative refinement, external context, and chain-of-thought reasoning, we introduce four distinct prompting strategies to evaluate the performance of LLMs/MLLMs comprehensively. \textbf{(a) Naive} prompt instructs the model to generate mathematical expressions without providing any contextual or historical information. \textbf{(b) Base} prompt builds upon the Naive prompt by incorporating previously generated expressions from the history pool, filtered by the context manager. \textbf{(b) Context} prompt further enhances the Base prompt by adding relevant contextual information, such as variable descriptions. \textbf{(c) CoT} prompt extends the Context prompt by enabling the model to perform step-by-step reasoning.
-The reasoning process is also recorded and subjected to qualitative verification.
-Details of all prompts are provided in Appendix~\ref{appendix: prompts}.
+\textbf{LLM-as-Predictor.} To leverage LLMs’ embedded knowledge, prior work has explored direct equation generation, which we term \textit{LLM-as-Predictor}.
+To evaluate both model capability and the effects of iterative refinement, context, and chain-of-thought reasoning, we design four prompting strategies for LLMs/MLLMs: \textbf{(a) Naive}, which generates expressions without contextual or historical input; \textbf{(b) Base}, which adds filtered prior expressions from the history pool; \textbf{(c) Context}, which further incorporates relevant context such as variable descriptions; \textbf{(d) CoT}, which extends Context with step-by-step reasoning, which is recorded for qualitative verification.
+Full prompt details are in Appendix~\ref{appendix: prompts}.

-0.2em \textbf{Hybrid Method.} While the generation of symbolic structures is central to the pipeline, this part can also be addressed using operations from traditional genetic programming.
-In the context of CDEs and BNs, this involves applying operations like mutation and crossover on expression trees to produce new candidates.
-Since LLMs may still contribute to other components of the framework, e.g., verification, we phrase such a combination as the \textit{Hybrid Method}, and further discuss it in Appendix~\ref{appendix: hybrid_method}.
+0.2em \textbf{Hybrid Method.} While generating symbolic structures is central to the pipeline, this step can also leverage genetic programming operations.
+For CDEs and BNs, this entails applying crossover on expression trees to create new candidates.
+As LLMs can support other components, e.g., verification, we refer to this integration as the \textit{Hybrid Method} (Figure~\ref{fig: hybrid_method_}), as discussed in Appendix~\ref{appendix: hybrid_method}.